w5xd/NyeVikingPowerMonitor/README.md

-# Nye Viking Power Monitor
+# Nye Viking RF Power Monitor
 Brain transplant for Nye Viking Power Monitor RFM-003

 My old RFM-003 quit working.
 I had purchased it new in 1988 and it has been my go-to device